scrapinghub/frontera/docs/source/topics/frontier-api.rst

     .. method:: get_page(url)

-        Returns a :class:`Page` object corrensponding to the passed URL.
+        Returns a :class:`Page` object corresponding to the passed URL.

         :param url: the URL of the page.
         :type url: string